-- The scholar's record of original and significant contributions to knowledge on issues related to poverty, economic mobility, equity, inclusion, diversity, and access in human services, taking into account the scholar's relative advantages and constraints over the course of their academic career: - 2.
+- The scholar's record of original and significant contributions to knowledge on issues related to poverty, economic mobility, equity, inclusion, diversity, and access in human services, taking into account the scholar's relative advantages and constraints over the course of their academic career; - 2.
 The scholar's interest in developing a research agenda with the potential to influence the policymaking process, especially related to programs administered by the U.S. Department of Health and Human Services; and - 3.
 The scholar's potential for leadership in addressing the barriers preventing the full participation of groups underrepresented among academic researchers. - 4.
+For applicants whose research focuses on Hispanic populations, the degree to which the scholar's research experience or interests are centered around Hispanic families and children. - 5.
 The scholar's potential to benefit from ECMI participation relative to their current resources and supports.